steshaw/shelly/README.md

-# Shelly
+# 🐚 Shelly

 My [dotfiles](./files/home), [shell scripts](./script), and [packages](./nix).

-Note that this is a "note to self".
-I don't imagine anyone else will want to install my dotfiles :).
+This is a "note to self".
+I don't imagine anyone else will want to install my dotfiles 😁.
 It could provide some inspiration for your own dotfile management.

-## Installation

-### Install dotfiles
+## Install dotfiles

 1. First, move any existing dotfiles aside.
-For example,
+For example, on a fresh machine, you might need something like:

 ```bash
 mkdir dotfiles.bup && mv .profile .bashrc .bash_logout .zshrc dotfiles.bup/